-- removal or replacement of 7.5 square metres or less of asbestos-containing compressed-mineral-fibre-type ceiling tiles
+- removal or replacement of 7.5 square metres or less of non-friable asbestos-containing compressed-mineral-fibre-type ceiling tiles; and

-- removing more than 7.5 square meters of asbestos-containing suspended ceiling tiles that are removed without being broken, cut, drilled, abraded, ground, sanded, or vibrated;
+- removing more than 2 square meters of friable asbestos-containing suspended ceiling tiles that are removed without being broken, cut, drilled, abraded, ground, sanded, or vibrated;

 - minor removal or disturbance of friable asbestos-containing material.
 Minor is defined as follows:

-- removing filters in an air handling unit in a building that has sprayed-on asbestos-containing fireproofing
+- removing filters in an air handling unit in a building that has sprayed-on asbestos-containing fireproofing; and

 High risk work includes:

-- major removal or disturbance of friable asbestos-containing material (greater than quantities defined under intermediate work)
+- major removal or disturbance of friable asbestos-containing material (greater than quantities defined under moderate work);

-- cleaning or removal of ductwork and air handling equipment serving or passing through areas of buildings with sprayed, friable asbestos-containing material
+- cleaning or removal of ductwork and air handling equipment serving or passing through areas of buildings with sprayed, friable asbestos-containing material; and

 6.2.2.
 Asbestos work processes

-Written processes for performing low, intermediate, and high risk work are to be developed for the work to be undertaken, based on the friability of the asbestos-containing material, processes to be used, and the worksite.
-These processes shall be developed in accordance with the Canadian National Master Construction Specification (NMS), Sections 02 82 00.01 (Asbestos Abatement – Minimum Precautions), 02 82 00.02 (Asbestos Abatement – Intermediate Precautions), or 02 82 00.03 (Asbestos Abatement – Maximum Precautions).
+Written processes for performing low, moderate, and high risk work are to be developed for the work to be undertaken, based on the friability of the asbestos-containing material, processes to be used, and the worksite.
+These processes shall be developed in accordance with the Canadian National Master Construction Specification (NMS), Sections 02 82 00.01 (Asbestos Abatement—Minimum Precautions), 02 82 00.02 (Asbestos Abatement—Intermediate Precautions), or 02 82 00.03 (Asbestos Abatement—Maximum Precautions).